JetBrains/Qodana/topics/gitlab.md

 Make sure that your project repository is accessible by GitLab CI/CD.

 In the root directory of your project, save the `.gitlab-ci.yml` file.
-This file will contain pipeline configuration that will be used by GitLab CI/CD.
+This file will contain the pipeline configuration that will be used by GitLab CI/CD.

 ## Basic configuration